Crumbleberry/AboutMe1.0/README.md

-# AboutMe1.0
+# About Me, Tyler Crum
-An HTML website that gives details about me and my interests and accomplishments
+An HTML website that gives details about me and my interests and accomplishments.